fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-25-minimakersfaire.md

 A playground for big and small with activities, workshops and interactive demonstrations.

-* [LittleBits Space - Barcelona Dreamakers](http://makerfairebcn.org/taller-littlebits-by-dreamkers/) bring us three activity areas focused on: Internet of Things, Wireless Remote and Arduino basics.
+* [LittleBits Space - Barcelona Dreamakers](http://makerfairebcn.org/taller-littlebits-by-dreamkers/): bring us three activity areas focused on: Internet of Things, Wireless Remote and Arduino basics.
-* Unity 3D: you will create your first virtual reality scenario and viewer.
+* [Unity 3D](http://makerfairebcn.org/taller-all-vr-education/): you will create your first virtual reality scenario and viewer.
-* 3D pen: learn how to use this creative tool and sculpt your drawings.
+* [3D pen](http://makerfairebcn.org/taller-3d-pen/): learn how to use this creative tool and sculpt your drawings.
 * [Deflydrone](http://makerfairebcn.org/deflydrone-educacion-con-drones-diseno-construccion-y-programacion/): discover how to build and program your drone.